Search results for:

 NOTE: Even if you purchase a previously owned domain name, you must still register it.

-Registering a domain name is easy, and it is all handled through ICANN (Internet Corporation for Assigned Names and Numbers).
+Registering a domain name is easy, and it is handled through ICANN (Internet Corporation for Assigned Names and Numbers).
 A domain registrar will assist you in registering a domain name with ICANN.

 How observant you are, and while we're on this topic, we may as well show you this: